gbif/data-blog/content/post/2021-07-21-did-you-know.md

 > [https://api.gbif.org/v1/installation/?type=BIOCASE_INSTALLATION](https://api.gbif.org/v1/installation/?type=BIOCASE_INSTALLATION).
 > At the time of the event, the "count" value near the top of the response reported that there were 81 data publishing software installation endpoints of this type registered to GBIF
+>
+> ###### A proposed alternative solution, [https://registry.gbif.org/installation/search?q=BioCASE](https://registry.gbif.org/installation/search?q=BioCASE), is the answer to a different question: it returns free text search results, i.e. entries that contain the text somewhere within the record like [here](https://registry.gbif.org/installation/cc9f1c90-72a5-4384-a689-cfb82a71f773), _not_ installations of that type

 #### Poll: What does "API" stand for?